syncfusion-content/jsp-docs/jsp/ListView/Getting-Started.md

 ---
 layout: post
 title: Getting started with JSP ListView | Syncfusion
-description: Learn here more about getting started with Syncfusion JSP ListView control, its elements, and more.
+description: Learn here more about getting started with Essential Syncfusion JSP ListView control, its elements, and more.
 platform: js
 control: Control Name undefined
 documentation: ug